junxit/us-congress-bills-111/metadata.md

 - 2010-09-28 — Senate amendment proposed (on the floor): Amendment SA 4670 proposed by Senator Durbin for Senator Bingaman.(consideration: CR S7656; text: CR S7656)
 - 2010-09-28 — Senate amendment submitted
 - 2010-09-28 — Senate amendment submitted
+- 2010-09-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2010-09-29 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendments to H.R.
+3940.
+- 2010-09-29 — Mr. Miller, George moved that the House suspend the rules an agree to the Senate amendments. (consideration: CR H7361-7364, H7377)
+- 2010-09-30 — Became Public Law No: 111-244.
+- 2010-09-30 — Became Public Law No: 111-244.
+- 2010-09-30 — Cleared for White House.
+- 2010-09-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-30 — On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 386 - 5 (Roll no. 565). (text as House agreed to Senate amendments: CR H7361)
+- 2010-09-30 — Presented to President.
+- 2010-09-30 — Presented to President.
+- 2010-09-30 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 386 - 5 (Roll no. 565).(text as House agreed to Senate amendments: CR H7361)
+- 2010-09-30 — Signed by President.
+- 2010-09-30 — Signed by President.